With Magnolia CLI v3, the

 We strongly recommend you create a local copy of the json file to edit.
 To do so, use the

 command to create a custom configuration and make sure you have a complete configuration which includes both the

 mgnl-cli.json and the prototypes folder.

 jumpstart.
 Add the module(s) you want to add to the section

-Add as many modules you need, separating entries with a coma:
+Add as many modules you need, separating the entries with a comma: